Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Empirical Results

 The preceding sub-section compared the relative performance of the MF-BAVART to the MF-VAR, but did not present any evidence on the nowcast performance of either in an absolute sense.
-In Appendix B, we provide graphs of the nowcasts of both approaches plotted against realized GDP growth for the four countries and three monthly nowcasts within each quarter.
+In the Online Appendix, we provide graphs of the nowcasts of both approaches plotted against realized GDP growth for the four countries and three monthly nowcasts within each quarter.
 An examination of them indicates that the MF-BAVART's nowcasts are better calibrated, particularly for Spain.

 In this sub-section, we investigate this issue more formally using Probability Integral Transforms (PITs).
-In particular, we follow a common practice \citep[e.g.][]{Clark2011} and produce PITs for our nowcasts and transform them using the inverse of the c.d.f. of a standard Gaussian.
+In particular, we follow a common practice \citep[e.g.,][]{Clark2011} and produce PITs for our nowcasts and transform them using the inverse of the c.d.f. of a standard Gaussian distribution.
 We denote these transformed PITs as $r_{t}$ for the time of our nowcast evaluation period.
 Perfectly calibrated nowcasts should lead to $r_t$ having mean zero, variance one and being uncorrelated over time.
-We calculate the sample mean (labelled $\mu$ in the tables), variance (labelled $\sigma^2$) and estimated AR(1) coefficient (labelled AR(1)) and $95\%$ credible intervals.
-Tables \ref{PITs2019} and \ref{PITs2020} plot these summary statistics for the sample through 2019 and the full sample, respectively.
+We calculate the sample mean (labeled $\mu$ in the tables), variance (labeled $\sigma^2$) and estimated autoregressive coefficient (labeled AR(1)).
+Table \ref{PITs2019} displays these summary statistics for the sample through 2019Q4 and the full sample, respectively.

 Beginning with the linear MF-VAR, note that even in the pre-pandemic sample, there is some evidence of poor calibration.
-For the sample mean, the point estimates are consistently well away from zero, although the credible intervals always contain zero.
-The sample variances are substantially higher than one and credible intervals all lie completely above $1.0$ indicating the predictive variance of the linear model is too small.
-There is sometimes evidence of autocorrelation in $r_{t}$, particularly for the first month in a quarter.
-When we move to the full sample, these problems get much worse, particularly the sample variance of $r_t$ which now becomes very large.
+For the sample mean, the point estimates are consistently well away from zero.
+The sample variances are often substantially higher than one indicating the predictive variance of the linear model is too small.
+There is sometimes evidence of autocorrelation in $r_{t}$.
+When we move to the full sample, these problems get much worse, particularly for the sample variance of $r_t$ which now becomes very large.